aswathyseb/markerdb/README.md

 The main outputs are

-1. A FASTA file containing the marker sequences (marker.fa)
+1. A FASTA file containing the marker sequences
-2. SQLite3 database file with sequence details of the marker accessions (marker.db).
+2. SQLite3 database file with all marker sequences specified in the synonyms file (marker.db).

 Additional files including sequence details from BLAST databases, species list and taxids, and marker accession list are also provided in a separate folder.